NTIG-Uppsala/Classroom-Seating-Planner/docs/publishing-a-new-release.md

 2. You are prompted to choose a `Specific target`.
 Choose `Folder`.
 3. You are prompted to choose a `Location`.
 Just press `Finish`.
 4. Press `Close`.
 5. You are now on the publish page.
-Under `Settings` click `Show all settings`.
+There is a `Settings` section.
+In that section, click `Show all settings`.
 6. Set `Deployment mode` to `Self-contained`.
 7. Click `Save`.